lenka-mizikova/template-healthcare-fhir2sfdchealth-ehr-system-api/README.md

 # Use Case <a name="usecase"/>

-As an EHR user I want to load clinical data to Salesforce Health Cloud.
+As an EHR user I want a service that allows me to load clinical data to Salesforce Health Cloud by using the FHIR standard.

-FHIR to Salesforce Health Cloud EHR System API exposing 5 endpoints which expecting data in JSON format according FHIR specification [version 1.0.2 DSTU2](https://www.hl7.org/FHIR/DSTU2/index.html) and saves them to Salesforce Healthcloud System.
+FHIR to Salesforce Health Cloud EHR System API exposes 5 endpoints that expect data in JSON format according FHIR specification [version 1.0.2 DSTU2](https://www.hl7.org/FHIR/DSTU2/index.html) and upserts the clinical data to Salesforce Health Cloud.

-FHIR to Salesforce Health Cloud EHR System API is part of Healthcare Solution and is used by HL7 to FHIR EHR Process API and Salesforce Health Cloud to FHIR EHR Experience API.
+FHIR to Salesforce Health Cloud EHR System API is part of the Healthcare Solution Templates and it is used by HL7 to FHIR EHR Process API and Salesforce Health Cloud to FHIR EHR Experience API.

 For each endpoint there is separate flow which handles operation over different object - **Patient**, **Condition**, **Observation**, **Medication**, **Allergy**.
-Endpoints are defined by RAML specification in [healthcare-fhir2sfdchealth-ehr-system-api.raml](../master/src/main/api/healthcare-fhir2sfdchealth-ehr-system-api.raml).
-The routing is done  through [APIkit](https://docs.mulesoft.com/anypoint-platform-for-apis/apikit-basic-anatomy).
+Endpoints are defined using the RAML specification in [healthcare-fhir2sfdchealth-ehr-system-api.raml](../master/src/main/api/healthcare-fhir2sfdchealth-ehr-system-api.raml).
+The implementation is done through [APIkit](https://docs.mulesoft.com/anypoint-platform-for-apis/apikit-basic-anatomy).

-For the Patient object the flow transform input payload to get the Patient already inserted in Salesforce Health Cloud System and then call update operation with transformed data defined as input JSON in PUT request.
+For the Patient object, the flow transforms the input payload to get the Patient already inserted in Salesforce Health Cloud System and then calls the update operation using the transformed data recieved on each PUT request as JSON.

-Other flows transform the input payload, get the Patient from Salesforce Health Cloud System and then create new object which contain any data about Patient.
+For the other objects, the flows transform the input payload, get the Patient from Salesforce Health Cloud System and then create a new object which contains any data about Patient.

 # Considerations <a name="considerations"/>